Salim Khan family: Salman Khan

 Ever since the blockbuster Maine Pyar Kiya (1989), has been known for being one of the three biggest movie stars of Bollywood since the 1990s, along with Aamir Khan and Shah Rukh Khan, collectively known as the three Khans of Bollywood.
 He is often known for starring in blockbuster masala films, a genre that was originally pioneered by his father Salim Khan.

 Arbaaz Khan

 Arbaaz Khan, ever since the blockbuster Daraar (1996).
 He is often known for starring in blockbuster masala films, a genre that was originally pioneered by his father Salim Khan.
+He is known for his films Jai Ho (2014), Pyaar Kiya To Darna Kya (1998), and Hello Brother (1999).

 Sohail Khan

 Sohail Khan, the youngest of the Khan brothers, produces films under his banner Sohail Khan Productions.
 He has appeared on the TV show Comedy Circus as one of the judges.
-He is known for his films Jai Ho (2014), Pyaar Kiya To Darna Kya (1998) and Hello Brother.